joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-As you can see, we can **organize their own members with component dimension** to achieve better visual isolation effect.
+As you can see, we can **organize codes with component granularity** to achieve better visual isolation effect.

-When we organize component codes, we often have to divide it into multiple files, and sometimes the file switching action will cause a little upset.
-At this time, `jsx-sfc` can help you make this scene much easier. **We can still organize the code clearly, even without a lot of fragmented files** 😊.
+When we organize component codes, we often have to divide them into multiple files, and sometimes the file switching action will cause a little upset.
+At this time, `jsx-sfc` can help you make this scene much easier. **We can still organize the code clearly even without a lot of fragmented files** 😊.

 ## API Design Principle